-Hormones directly affect the health of our body.
+Our hormones directly affect the health of our bodies.

-Every second of every day there are dozens of hormones working in the body, that get certain functions accomplished.
+Every second of every day there are dozens of hormones working in the body, which get certain functions, accomplished.

-The easiest way to understand hormones is to think of them as the bodies little messengers, they have numerous complex and important roles within the body, which act like traffic signals and tell our body what to do.
+The easiest way to understand hormones is to think of them as the body’s tiny messengers, they have numerous complex and important roles within the body, which act like traffic signals and tell our body what to do.

-Our hormones also help to keep our skin healthy, they regulate our water balance and blood pressure and manage the development of our growth, reproduction and behaviour.
+Our hormones also help to keep our skin healthy; they regulate our water balance and blood pressure and manage the development of our growth, reproduction, and behavior.

-They are as much a part of our reproductive system as they are our urinary, cardiovascular, nervous, muscular, skeletal, immune and digestive system.
+They are as much a part of our reproductive system as they are our urinary, cardiovascular, nervous, muscular, skeletal, immune, and digestive systems.

 Hormones get produced in one part of the body such as the thyroid, adrenal or pituitary glands and pass into the bloodstream or other body fluid and go to distant organs or tissues.